Reviews You Can Rely On

 Ryobi 18 V ONE+1827Poor

 Thankfully, a majority of the vacuums proved to be effective at filtration and fell within the good to excellent range of the Dylos air quality chart, making these vacuums suitable for most households.
-However, if any of your family members are very sensitive and you need the absolute best, as every particle counts, the Dyson V15s Submarine releases the least amount of harmful particles into the air at just 31 particles.
+However, if any of your family members are very sensitive and you need the absolute best, as every particle counts, the Dyson V15s Submarine releases a minimal amount of harmful particles into the air at just 31 particles.
 The Shark Vertex, Levoit LVAC, Dyson V8, Samsung Bespoke, and Dyson Gen5detect all recorded average readings around 40 particles or under, also proving to be beneficial vacuums for these concerns.

 HEPA Isn't the Only Gold Standard